Census Dots

 Multiracial

-Of the 428 places in Mississippi, Mount Olive is the 205th most populous.
+Mount Olive is ranked the 188th most populous place in Mississippi, out of 427 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Mount Olive was ranked the 205th most populous place in the 2020 Census.

 Mount Olive's White Population